MicrosoftDocs/winrt-api/windows.ui.xaml.controls.maps/mapcontrol_stopcontinuouspan_414668336.md

 # Windows.UI.Xaml.Controls.Maps.MapControl.StopContinuousPan

 ## -description

 Stops an asynchronous operation to pan the map continuously from its current position.

-## -params

 ## -remarks

 ## -see-also

 ## -examples